smtypradhan/Case-study-of-Retail-and-Ecommerce-Data/README.md

-# This repo consists of the e-commerce and retail case study of Schuster facing vendor payment delays, hampering operational efficiency and financial stability.

-# The recommendations provided in the presentation formats are included with the dataset provided in the Upgrad platform.
+# This casestudy consists of the e-commerce and retail based study of Global Brand, Schuster facing vendor payment delays, hampering operational efficiency and financial stability.
+The recommendations and conclusion provided in the presentation formats are presented along with the dataset in the repository.